-Stolen Horse International also has a long-standing website, since 1997, and this is where the heart of the organization is located.
+Stolen Horse International also has had a long-standing website, since 1997, and this is where the heart of the organization is located.
+You can use .com or .org to search for the website.
 Here you will find all of the report listings, educational articles, videos, educational information, the NetPosse Store, and much more.
 Facebook is just one of the many tools used by the organization for their NetPosse Alerts, the equivalent to the missing children’s network, in the horse industry.

-Over the last 365 days, the website has had 602,513 hits and 297,193 unique visitors with 440,504 of those come from mobile phones.
-Considering how much social media has replaced traffic to many websites, those numbers are phenomenal for a small nonprofit organization whose only advertisement is word of mouth and Google.
+Over one 365 day period, the website had 602,513 hits and 297,193 unique visitors with 440,504 of those come from mobile phones.
+Considering how much social media has replaced traffic to many websites, those numbers are phenomenal for a small nonprofit organization whose only advertisement is the word of mouth and Google.

 Let’s look at 10 things for you to consider as you decide on choosing between Facebook, NetPosse.com, or both.